 The sports industry is one of the most competitive industries out there.
-Thousands of people dream of working in sports at all levels, whether it be for professional sports organizations, minor league teams or colleges.
-Others look to work in areas that sell, market or promote products, events and merchandise that are a part of the sports industry.
-We’ve all heard of the person who sends his or her resume to every single professional sports team to get that broadcasting job, sales, marketing or public relations position (just to name a few).
-Fans of sports, ex-athletes and those who are intrigued by the allure of working in sports will do just about anything to work their way into a position in sports.
+Thousands of people dream of working in sports at all levels, whether it be for professional sports organizations, minor league teams, or colleges.
+Others look to work in areas that sell, market, or promote products, events, and merchandise that are a part of the sports industry.
+We’ve all heard of the person who sends his or her resume to every single professional sports team to get that broadcasting job, sales, marketing, or public relations position (just to name a few).
+Fans of sports, ex-athletes, and those who are intrigued by the allure of working in sports will do just about anything to work their way into a position in sports.

 Those pursuing a sports industry career, however, need to have the right skills to find success and get a job.
 It’s not just about liking sports or being a fan.
-It’s about having a background, education and understanding of the business side of sports careers.
+It’s about having a background, education, and understanding of the business side of sports careers.
 The fact is, those looking to get into sports just to be at the big game or meet the star athlete will be disappointed.
-The person with an understanding that sports is business will find the most success and happiness.
+The person with an understanding that sports are business will find the most success and happiness.

 Varies.
 But the overall outlook is good, because sports always have been and always will be a big part of the American culture.
 There are opportunities to work in youth sports, high school sports, college and professional sports.
 There is an opportunity to sell merchandise (such as sporting goods).
 There are jobs such as physical therapists for teams, health and fitness positions, coaches, agents, and facilities management.
 Locations where sports are a big part of the local economy will find greater opportunity.
 In many cases this is within larger metro areas for professional-related sports, or smaller towns and cities for minor league sports.
 The reality is, sports-industry jobs can be found in any region of all 50 states and across the world.